-Making a decision on the best option of where to transfer your UK pension is a daunting task, and depends on your personal circumstances.
+Making a decision on the best option of where to transfer your UK pension is a daunting task, and depends on your personal situation.
 The details of your needs and objectives must be taken into account when planning ahead; a QROPS might be a solution to your retirement objectives as it allows for flexible investments and various tax benefits which provides for greater capital growth and income.

 Listed below are some of the points that will help you understand ‘What is a QROPS’ and whether or not a UK pension transfer to a QROPS is an option for you.

 A Qualifying Recognised Overseas Pension Scheme (QROPS1 ) is, as the name suggests, an overseas pension scheme based outside the UK.
 This new form of the pension was introduced in April 2006 by the authorities to facilitate the ease of transfer from a UK pension to a fund in another place.
 Many ex-pats choose to take advantage of a QROPS transfer to safeguard their capital and maximize their retirement benefits.